MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/install-az-ps.md

  [latest version of PowerShell](/powershell/scripting/install/installing-powershell) available for your operating system.

-To check your PowerShell version, run the following command from within a PowerShell session:
+To determine your PowerShell version, run the following command from within a PowerShell session:

 ```powershell
 $PSVersionTable.PSVersion